 Famously deemed as the land of celebrations, Gujaratis surely know how to live their lives to the fullest.
 Though, in Gujarat, every day is a festival but, these festivals of Gujarat showcase the beauty of the state's rich culture and traditions most flawlessly through the celebrations all year round.
 The streets of Gujarat come alive with men clad in colorful turbans and women in bedazzled lehengas grooving in joy to the hippest beats.

-Here’s the list of the most vibrant festivals of Gujarat that you shouldn’t miss when you are there.
+Here’s the list of the famous festivals of Gujarat that you shouldn’t miss when you are there.

 Though Navratri is celebrated gleefully in other states of India, the Gujarati version of this festival is the most happening in the country.
 It wouldn’t be wrong to say that Navratri is the main festival of Gujarat.
 There are three major highlights of this festival; Dandiya, Garba, and loads of fun.
 It is a festival of nine nights and ten days.
 Goddess Durga is worshipped throughout the nine days and is immersed in holy water after a pooja ritual on the tenth day.
 Visitors can witness loud music, flea markets, exciting competitions, and exhibitions during Navratri.